5wHN28Dg/tele-notify/README.md

 A Python script that monitors specified Telegram chats and forwards messages matching your custom filters to another chat.
 It also supports OCR on attached images and avoids forwarding duplicate messages.

+**Note**: This project is a custom-built solution designed for a specific problem I encountered.
+It was created solely to meet my personal needs and use case, so you may need to adapt or modify it to suit your own requirements.

 ## ✨ Features

 * **Keyword-based filtering**: Matches at least one keyword from each of three keyword categories.